Vitex (Chaste Tree)

 Fragrant when crushed; often compared to sage.

-Long spikes of lavender-purple, blue, occasionally pink or white.
+Very long spikes of lavender-purple, blue, occasionally pink or white.

-Bloom from early summer through fall.
+Bloom from early summer through late fall.

 Extremely attractive to honey bees, native bees, butterflies, and hummingbirds.